Gdszzy/blufi-core/readme.md

 // core.connectWifi(ssid, password)
 // core.custom(new Uint8Array([0xff, 0xaa]))

-// Then sent them by yourself. for (const data of negotiateKeyMessage) {
+// Then send them by yourself. for (const data of negotiateKeyMessage) {
   await blufiWriteChar.write(data)
 }